finos/community/.github/ISSUE_TEMPLATE/Software-Project-Contribution.md

 ## Logo / Copyright
  - [ ] Initiate transfer of copyrights to FINOS.
  - [ ] Request logo design from `help@finos.org` _(if needed)_
+ - [ ] The codebase doesn’t include any patent or copyright that conflicts with FINOS Governance and bylaws. _(POC to validate with FINOS Legal team if anything important is raised)_

 ## Coding Standards
 - [ ] The codebase doesn’t have HIGH or CRITICAL CVEs across direct and transitive libraries.  _Enable GitHub actions from [Security Scanning](https://github.com/maoo/security-scanning) to ensure this._